amorychambers/teahouse-project/design/ux-design.md

 - A sitewide footer with an address, brief opening hours, and social links
 - Focus on the individual customer experience for the menu page
 - Focus on the exhibition experience for the events page

+---
+## 4. Skeleton

+- Create wireframes for mobile, tablet, and desktop; focus on mobile-first design
+- Use bootstrap to create a basic layout for sitewide header and footer, using grid system